George Wither: Imprisonment and release

 that a man should be convicted of libel when he named no names but Hate, and Envy, and Lust, and Avarice, is like one of the indictments in the Pilgrim's Progress, where Faithful is arraigned for having 'railed on our noble Prince Beelzebub, and spoken contemptibly of his honourable friends, the Lord Old Man, the Lord Carnal Delight, and the Lord Luxurious'.

 This view has been held by most later critics and scholars, in addition to the possibility of earlier editions containing text which was erased in later editions.
 Several scholars in the late 19th and early 20th centuries also claimed that Wither had offended Lord Chancellor Ellesmere with one of the verses in Abuses.
-This claim, however, was rejected by Pritchard, who blames the misreading of the verses.
+This claim, however, was rejected by Allan Pritchard, who argued that it stemmed from a misreading of the verses.

-Pritchard makes the case that the reason for Wither's imprisonment was that he angered Henry Howard, 1st Earl of Northampton, by accusing him and others of colluding with the Spanish—and Catholic—government.
-Pritchard mentions that Northampton was at the height of his power when Wither was arrested, and notes that he was not able to secure his release until after Northampton's death in June 1614.
+Pritchard makes the case that the reason for Wither's imprisonment was that he angered Henry Howard, 1st Earl of Northampton, by accusing him and others of colluding with the Spanish and Catholic government.
+Pritchard mentions that Northampton was at the height of his power when Wither was arrested and notes that Wither was not able to secure his release until after Northampton's death in June 1614.

 After his release from prison, Wither was admitted, in 1615, to Lincoln's Inn.

-In 1621, Wither's satirical Wither's Motto: Nec habeo, nec careo, nec curo (Latin for "I have not, I want not, I care not") sold over 30,000 copies of this poem were sold, according to his own account within a few months.
+In 1621, Wither's satirical Wither's Motto: Nec habeo, nec careo, nec curo (Latin for "I have not, I want not, I care not") sold over 30,000 copies within a few months, according to his own account.
 Like his earlier invective, it was said to be libellous, and Wither was again imprisoned, but shortly afterwards released without formal trial on the plea that the book had been duly licensed.

 Ben Jonson turned satire back on Wither, portrayed as the Chronomastix of the masque Time Vindicated.
-Wither avenged himself, by a reference to Jonson's drunken conclave.
-He was obliged to print this book with his own hand, in consequence of his quarrel with the Stationers Company.
+Wither avenged himself by a reference to Jonson's drunken conclave.
+He was obliged to print this book with his own hand, as a result of his quarrel with the Stationers Company.

 Under Charles I

 William Marshall's frontispiece to Wither's Emblemes.

-Wither was in London during the plague of 1625, and in 1628 published Britain's Remembrancer, a voluminous poem on the subject, interspersed with denunciations of the wickedness of the times, and prophecies of the disasters about to fall upon England.
-It reflects on nature of poetry and prophecy, explores the fault lines in politics, and rejects tyranny of the sort the king was denounced for fostering.
+Wither was in London during the plague of 1625, and in 1628 published Britain's Remembrancer, a voluminous poem on the subject, interspersed with denunciations of the wickedness of the times and prophecies of the disasters about to fall upon England.
+It reflects on the nature of poetry and prophecy, explores the fault lines in politics, and rejects tyranny of the sort the king was denounced for fostering.

-In 1635 he was employed by Henry Taunton, a London publisher, to write English verses illustrative of the allegorical plates of Crispijn van de Passe, originally designed for the emblem book by Gabriel Rollenhagen,"Nucleus emblematum selectissimorum" (1610–1613).
-The book was published as a Collection of Emblemes, Ancient and Moderne, of which the only perfect copy known is in the British Museum.
-In 1636 he translated The Nature of Man by Nemesius.
+In 1635, Wither was employed by Henry Taunton, a London publisher, to write English verses illustrative of the allegorical plates of Crispijn van de Passe, originally designed for the emblem book by Gabriel Rollenhagen,"Nucleus emblematum selectissimorum" (1610–1613).
+The book was published as a Collection of Emblemes, Ancient and Moderne, of which the only perfect copy known is held in the British Museum.
+In 1636, he translated The Nature of Man by Nemesius.